kylephillips/favorites/readme.txt

 = 2.1.4 =
 * Post favorite counts using the shortcode [favorite_count] or the functions get_favorites_count/the_favorites_count now update without page reload.
+* Adds parameter to the [user_favorites] shortcode for "No Favorites" text.
+Overrides the plugin setting. [user_favorites no_favorites="Your Custom Text"]

 = 2.1.3 =
 * Bug fix where authentication gate modal was not appearing correctly due to a Javascript error on sites with the cache option disabled.